sagar8080/data-fusion-engineering/README.md

 3. **Data Transformation and Loading**:
    - **RAW to Prod Dataset**: Transformed data is loaded from the raw dataset to the production dataset, implementing *ETL (Extract, Transform, Load)* processes.
 This process is automated using `CRONTAB` file available on all Linux Distros.

+4. **Scheduling**:
+    - The cloud functions are scheduled by cloud schedulers to run every hour between 9AM to 5PM EST from Monday to Friday.
+    - The LANDING to RAW shell script is scheduled by crontab and cron expressions on Compute Engine to run at 6 PM EST from Monday to Friday.
+    - The RAW to PROD shell script is scheduled by crontab and cron expressions on Compute Engine to run at 7 PM EST from Monday to Friday.

-4. **Data Monitoring and Management**:
+5. **Data Monitoring and Management**:
    - **Data Catalog**: Utilizing *metadata management* and *data governance*, the Data Catalog monitors processes, tracks last fetched timestamps for incremental loading, and ensures data quality and consistency.

-5. **Data Visualization**:
+6. **Data Visualization**:
-   - **Superset Dashboards**: *Data visualization* tools like Superset were used to create dashboards and charts, which are auto-refreshed at periodic intervals to provide analysis and insights into the data.
+   - We leveraged open-source `Apache Superset` installing it on compute engine and local systems, to create dashboards and charts, which are auto-refreshed at periodic intervals.

 ## Initial Setup